A guest entry by son James

 After seeing a cougar yesterday close to the very trail we would be taking today, and having more bearanoia than the average Canadian, we took the ‘safer’ route via Wonder Pass.
 However, shortly before lunchtime whilst hiking up the forested side of Wonder Pass, a group travelling the opposite direction warned us of two grizzlies up ahead, a distance from the trail.
 With little option, we proceeded cautiously whilst making lots (and lots) of noise.
 Within ten minutes, we turned a corner and to our horror, both grizzlies were standing there on the footpath together, around 40 meters in front of us and walking in our direction!

 We took a well needed rest of legs and mind at the top of the pass, before heading down into the valley, passing near Assiniboine Lodge, and pitching our tent at our second campground.
 Someone had some fun naming features in the area – we camped at Magog Lake, which not to be confused with the nearby Og or Gog Lakes.
-Tomorrow, we would be walking to the nearby Niblet, Nublet and Nub Peak!
+Tomorrow, we will be walking to the nearby Niblet, Nublet and Nub Peak!

 Click on the icon below for the route map